tohtsky/irspack/docs/source/feature_aware_ials.rst

 test-period metrics at cutoff 20; they are an example from one dataset and temporal split, not a general performance guarantee.

+Feature-aware iALS achieved 1.90 times the NDCG and approximately 5 times the catalog coverage of ordinary iALS in this run.

 .. list-table:: Accuracy on all test targets
    :header-rows: 1
    :widths: 28 24 24 24